-To be able to support heavy traffic to your servers (including webhook requests), we recommend setting up your architecture in a way similar to this diagram.
-In this example diagram, we leverage the AWS tech stack (for example, API Gateway) to create a highly scalable architecture.
+To support heavy traffic to your servers (including webhook requests), we recommend setting up your architecture like in this diagram.
+We leverage the AWS tech stack (e.g., the API Gateway) to create a highly scalable architecture.

 When specific events occur in your Sendbird application, Sendbird sends HTTP POST requests with JSON payloads to your webhook endpoint.
 Your webhook endpoint must meet the following requirements:

 - The endpoint must support HTTP/1.1 and keep-alive.

 - The endpoint must respond to POST requests.

 In the case where you already have an infrastructure in place, and you will build a webhook receiving service within your existing infrastructure, consider how your current infrastructure’s security and setup settings may impact your ability to receive webhooks from Sendbird.

 - A firewall could prevent calls from the Sendbird IP addresses.